alexej-schelle/Bec-Coherence-Time/README.md

 # bec-coherence-time
-Calculates the coherence time distribution of a Bose-Einstein condensate
+Calculates the coherence time distribution of a Bose-Einstein condensate.

 Markov sampling method (generalised Metropolis-Hastings sampling algorithm) for calculating the